Identification of taxon through classification with partial reject options: Model selection using cross-validation

 \section{Model selection using cross-validation}

-In this section we will present an approach to model selection based on $\kappa$-fold cross-validation.
-It can be used to select covariates and/or traits from a larger set, based on predictive performance and parsimonity of the model.
-We will illustrate it on another original, unpublished data set, on two subspecies of Common chiffchaff (\textit{Phylloscopus collybita}), the \textit{collybita} and \textit{abietinus} subspecies.
+Model selection can be used to select covariates and/or traits from a larger set by trading goodness-of-fit against parsimony for each candidate model $m$.
+Bayesian model selection requires a prior distribution on $m$ \citep{smith1980bayes, kass1995bayes, green1995reversible, tadesse2005bayesian}.
+This approach involves the computationally intractable likelihood ${\cal L}({\cal D}_i^{obs})$ for each category $i$ and candidate model $m$.
+Non-Bayesian approaches, on the other hand, typically involve the observed likelihood ${\cal L}(\hat{\theta}_i;{\cal D}_i^{obs})$ for each category $i$ and model $m$, with $\hat{\theta}_i$ the ML-estimator of $\theta_i$, as well as another term that penalizes large models.
+This includes the AIC \citep{akaike1974a, akaike1998information}, NIC \citep{murata1991criterion}, BIC \citep{schwarz1978estimating, fraley1998many}, and integrated complete-data likelihood \citep[ICL;][]{biernacki2000assessing} criteria, as well as stepwise model selection procedures based on pairwise hypothesis testing \citep{mclachlan2014number}.
+Here we will use an intermediate approach that retains the Bayesian assumption of random $\theta_i$ for each model $m$ but then compare these models in terms of their predictive performance.
+To this end we will use $\kappa$-fold cross validation.
+This will be illustrated on another original, unpublished data set, on two subspecies of Common chiffchaff (\textit{Phylloscopus collybita}), the \textit{collybita} and \textit{abietinus} subspecies.
 It contains measurements for birds classified to subspecies visually by an expert at Falsterbo Bird Observatory.